neutrinomuon/PyFluxconserving/README.md

 conda install -c neutrinomuon pyfluxconserving
 </pre>

-OBS.: Linux, OS-X and Windows pre-compilations available in conda.
+<br>OBS.: Linux, OS-X and Windows pre-compilations available in conda.

 You can also clone the repository and install by yourself in your machine: